';

 Did you know?
 The Broughton Log Flume was the last operating log flume in the country?
 Portions of the original nine-mile flume can be viewed from Highway 14 in east Skamania County in the heart of the Columbia River Gorge.

-If your visit to Skamania County falls during the summer months, Walking Man offers live music every Sunday evening on their outdoor patio stage.
+If your visit to Skamania County falls during the summer months, Walking Man offers live music every Thursday evening from 6-8pm on their outdoor patio stage.
+They also host a variety of events from fall to spring, including their Anniversary Celebration on the Wednesday before Thanksgiving Day.
+The brewpub is open year-round: Wednesday & Thursday 3-9pm and Friday through Sunday 12-9pm.

 #3 | Begin and end your wine tasting sojourn in Skamania County, east of Stevenson.
 First stop is AniChe Cellars in Underwood, just 20 minutes down State Route 14.
 AniChe Cellars is a small family winery located in the beautiful Columbia River Gorge.
 The all-female winemaking team creates wines honoring the European tradition of blends, with a Washington State sense of terroir and style.
 The winery offers expansive views of the Columbia River Gorge and incredible wine, each named after a literary character.
 Flights feature food pairings to complement their balanced and food-friendly wines.
 Dogs and kids are welcome.